 - “I’ll be happy to go over all of our new products, but we don’t have much time together, so I’d like to start with a few questions to make sure I focus on the products that make the most sense for your business and your current circumstances.”

 - “Before I get into our services, let me ask you…”

-- “We are a manufacturer of XXX products here in the area and work with clients like, A Company and B Industrial Co.
+- “We are a manufacturer of XXX products here in the area and work with clients like A Company and B Industrial Co.
 I’ll go a lot deeper in a moment, but first I read on your website that you were working on XYZ project.
-Can you tell me little more about that?
+Can you tell me a little more about that?"

 But, my favorite and most successful strategy is this; once everyone is seated, grab control of the room by thanking everyone for their time and launch immediately into the agenda.
 99% of the time, the meeting participants will sit back and fall in line if you appear prepared and in charge of the meeting.